-1 Once you have identified the best take, make any changes to the Edit selection as desired.
-This is the selection that will be copied to the main playlist.

-- Choose Edit > Copy Selection To > Main Playlist. - Right-click the selection and choose Copy Selection to Main Playlist. - Click the Copy Selection to Main Playlist button for the Playlist lane.
+- 1 Once you have identified the best take, make any changes to the Edit selection as desired.
+This is the selection that will be copied to the main playlist. - 2 Do one of the following: - Choose Edit > Copy Selection To > Main Playlist - Right-click the selection and choose Copy Selection to Main Playlist. - Click the Copy Selection to Main Playlist button for the Playlist lane.